zhenduow/zhenduow.github.io/_pages/about.md

   - /about.html
 ---

-Zhenduo Wang (王祯铎) is a researcher on Conversational Systems, Language Generation, Reinforcement Learning and Imitation Learning.
+Zhenduo Wang is a researcher on Conversational Systems, Language Generation, Reinforcement Learning and Imitation Learning.
 He got his Master degree of Science at University of Minnesota Duluth.
 Now he is a Ph.D. candidate in Computer Science at University of Utah.
 A resume can be found [here](https://github.com/zhenduow/zhenduow.github.io/blob/master/files/Resume.pdf).
 A research statement can be found [here](https://github.com/zhenduow/zhenduow.github.io/blob/master/files/Research_Statement.pdf).

 Publications
 ======